 Speaking in front of a crowd of 200 people at the Black Mamba Salsa Social honoring women in Latin Dancing.

 In the video I am dancing with the amazing Jenna (Boston).
 Anybody that knows me knows I LOVE SOCIAL DANCING!
 My favorite quote is, " Your biggest teacher will always be the dance floor".

-Gissi's family moved from Puerto Rico to Massachusetts when she was almost one years old.
-She learned how to dance before she could even walk.
+Although Gissi learned how to dance before she could even walk, she began her salsa and bachata journey in 2008.
 Every time she heard music, there she was moving to the beat of any instrument.

-Her energy is contagious, and she brings a smile to so many of the student's faces throughout the class sessions.
+Her energy is positive and it makes you want to be around her.
+She brings a smile to so many of the student's faces throughout the class sessions.
 We constantly hear how she makes everyone feel welcomed and part of the Black Mamba Family.

 Sean was first exposed to dance in college at Clark University in Worcester, MA.
 He joined the Ballroom Dance Team & Club on a whim and quickly took to partner dancing.
 He began competing in collegiate competitions with several partners and regularly placed in the finals.
 He learned from experienced competitors as well as professional dance instructors.
 This experience was supplemented with tastes of other partner and cultural dances sponsored by the school and local dance companies.